ohscar/rmalloc/doc/paper/introduction.rst

 efficiency requirement, pages would only be requested when there were no blocks of the correct size and therefore the entire free list must be searched for a suiting block before giving up and requesting a page.

+Multi-threaded applications that allocate memory need to work without the allocator crashing or currupting data.
+As in all concurrency situations, care needs to be taken to do proper locking of sensitive data structures, while not being too coarse such that performance suffers.
+I do not address the issue of locking.

+Another challenge is to make the allocator work efficiently for various memory sizes.
+I focus on small-memory systems, where space-efficiency is important, and I've made the trade-off (where applicable) that slower is better if it saves memory.
+It is currently in use at TLab West Systems AB on a system with a total of 512 KB RAM.

 Efficiency
 ======================================
 The question *Is fragmentation a problem?* is asked by Johnstone & Wilson (1998).
 At Opera circa 1997, that was indeed the case after repeatedly loading/unloading web pages.
 Large web pages loading many small resources, specifically images, created holes in memory when freed, such that after a few page loads, it was no longer possible to load any more pages.
-On a small-memory device, such as early smart phones/feature phones, with 4-8 MB RAM, this was indeed an issue.
-The out-of-memory situation happens despite there theoretically being enough memory available, but because of fragmentation large enough chunks could not be allocated.
-This goes against the the authors findings, where in the average case, fragmentation level is good enough.
+It happened frequently on small-memory devices, such as early smart phones/feature phones with 4-8 MB RAM.

+Because of fragmentation, large enough blocks can eventually not be allocated, even though the total amount of free memory is greater than the requested block size.
+This goes against the the authors findings', where in the average case, fragmentation level is good enough.
 However, for Opera, that was insufficient.
 By making a custom allocator with the signature outlined in the hypothesis, they hoped to solve the fragmentation problem in the specific situations that occur in a web browser.
 It was also to be used as the allocator of an in-house virtual machine.
 This not happen, however, because of delays in writing the thesis.